riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/40_properties/properties.md

 # Properties

-ViewModels get sent around a lot.
-That's why they need to be JSON-serializable.
-In practice that usually means all data in the ViewModel needs to be in public properties with a public [getter] and a public [setter].
+ViewModels get send around a lot.
+That's why they need to be [JSON]-serializable.
+Properties in the ViewModel need to be public and have a public [getter] and [setter] in order to be serialized and deserialized without errors.

-Our calculator is going to need three of them.
-One for the result and two for the operands.

 ---

+## Your Task

 Add public properties of type `int` to our ViewModel called: